A few days ago, I went to see an exhibition of the early years of Claude Monet, a French artist, at the Kimbell Art Museum.

 “He’s calling you insane,” someone else joked.

 “When I’m a resident, I’d like to involve art in my study,” someone said.
 “After all, medicine is both a science and a humanity.”

 I thought of the dozens of patients whom I have met over the last six months.
-I thought of all the challenges that we had yet to face and all the mistakes that we will make.
+I thought of all the challenges that we had yet to face and all the lessons we will learn.
 I thought of the docent and her love of art.
 I thought of Monet and the Impressionists and their shadows of color and light.